sontung/boom/README.md

 ## 8th Feb, 2015

-Adding stunning bomb sprite and some nice animations indicating that the bomb is timing (choose wisely where to stand :P)
+Adding stunning bomb sprite and some nice animations indicating that the bomb is timing and choose wisely where to stand :P Big improvement, thanks to Tran Duy Hung.

 ## 4th Feb, 2015